 - 9:30-17:00(Last entry16:30)

-- Monday (Next Weekday in case of Public holiday), 4th Tuesday (Open in case of Public holiday), New Year's Holiday, Closed due to in-house inspection
+- Monday (Next Weekday for Public holidays), 4th Tuesday (Open for Public holidays), New Year's Holiday, Closed for in-house inspection

 - [Admission fee to view (permanent exhibition)]

 [Up to Junior high school student] Free